Writing Data to Salesforce with Heroku Connect

 SOAP vs Bulk API

 When bi-directional sync is configured, Connect will write changes back to Salesforce using either the SOAP or Bulk API.
-The Bulk API, currently in beta, is optimized for operations that apply to larger datasets and is therefore significantly faster than using SOAP in such cases.
-Connect will attempt to use the Bulk API when all the following conditions is met:
+The Bulk API is optimized for operations that apply to larger datasets and is therefore significantly faster than using SOAP in such cases.
+Connect will automatically attempt to use the Bulk API when all the following conditions is met: